DigitumDei/WellnessWingman/README.md

-# HealthHelper
+# WellnessWingman

-HealthHelper is a .NET MAUI companion app that lets you capture day-to-day health data while keeping full control over your information.
-Large Language Models (LLMs) generate insights, summaries, and coaching suggestions locally on your device or through user-supplied APIs—HealthHelper never ships sensitive data to a managed cloud.
+WellnessWingman is a .NET MAUI companion app that lets you capture day-to-day health data while keeping full control over your information.
+Large Language Models (LLMs) generate insights, summaries, and coaching suggestions locally on your device or through user-supplied APIs—WellnessWingman never ships sensitive data to a managed cloud.

 ## Vision